 - Be Proactive with Mental Health: It can be hard to stay away from addictive behaviour when you are struggling with depression, anxiety, or other mental health concerns.
 Often, these mental health issues are connected with addiction, which means that mental health needs to be addressed during recovery.

-Sometimes, the mental health treatments might be simple, such as using a light box in the winter months to reduce the symptoms of Seasonal Affective Disorder.
+Sometimes, the mental health treatments might be simple, such as using a lightbox in the winter months to reduce the symptoms of Seasonal Affective Disorder.
 In other circumstances, it might be necessary to work with a therapist or doctor for other mental health treatments.

-- Connect with People: Maintaining healthy relationships gives you the opportunity to feel connection in your life.
+- Connect with People: Maintaining healthy relationships gives you the opportunity to feel connected in your life.
 While you might think that talking to others won’t have an impact on your overall health, this step is an important aspect of improving your overall health.

 As you are recovering from a drug or alcohol addiction, it is important that you choose the right addiction and mental health rehab to help you develop the healthy habits that are needed for long-term success.
 A few simple changes in your life can go a long way to ensure that you stay on the road to recovery.